duttaANI/Udacity_CVND/Image_Captioning/README.md

 </p>

 1. CNN = pretrained ResNet50
+2. linear layer
-1. RNN = single layer LSTM
+3. RNN = single layer LSTM
+4. linear layer

+#### model parameters
+1. embedding size     : 512
+2. LSTM hidden size   : 512
+3. batch size         : 64

 ## Performance

-This model is trained for 3 epochs and its average crossentropy loss is 2.1
+This model is trained for 3 epochs(6 hours) and its average crossentropy loss is 2.1

 The BLEU 1 score (calculated on a batch of 64 images) is : 0.577